GISTnet Main page GISTnet Library Glossary CFR Exhibits Countries My Page Help

 Irate Customers & Other Communication Concerns

-This lesson address the basics of dealing with irate and abusive customers and others on the telephone, and concludes with a coached exercise on identifying what you can do during telephone calls to please vs. displease customers.
+This lesson address the basics of dealing with irate and abusive customers and others on the telephone, identifying what can be done during telephone calls to please vs. displease customers.
+Properly handling complaint calls, especially when the customer or other party is irate and accusing or attacking is a challenge.
+This lesson is intended to help prepare brokerage staff to respond constructively to these calls.

 (Estimated study time: 46 minutes)